smeeckaert/di/README.md

 There are no God Container and it is based on convention.

 It works in PHP 7.0 and hopefully in PHP 5.6.
+It will work well with any IDE understanding PHPDoc.

 All codes examples in this doc can be found in the demo folder.